nitesh11-dk/Generative-AI/User-Perspective/Langchain/Models/note.md

 - Controls the randomness of a language model's output.
 - Lower values (0 to 0.3): More deterministic and predictable.
 - Higher values (0.7 to 1.5): More random, creative, and diverse.
+- Temperature is the value that control the output value based on input
+- If temperature is = 0 ,  then output will same for me same input , it will not change
+- IF temperature is > 0 , then output will different form the same input , it wil change

 ## Max Completion Tokens
 - Defines the maximum number of tokens the model can generate in a response.